Marzipan Candy Potatoes

 by Lora Wiley-Lennartz

-Over the years I have lived in Europe, I never get tired of gawking at all the pretty marzipan goods at high-end shops and markets, especially the fruits and vegetables.
-Whenever I see them I stop in my tracks and spend a lot of time inspecting the workmanship and creativity involved in creating them.
+Over the years I have lived in Europe, I never tire of gawking at all the pretty marzipan goods at high-end shops and markets, especially the fruits and vegetables.
+Whenever I see them, I stop in my tracks and spend a lot of time inspecting the workmanship and creativity involved in creating them.
+Marzipan Candy potatoes always get me attention.
+It is time to create them.

 I’ve never been yelled at at a Christmas Market in the 15 years I’ve been visiting and photographing them.
 So I muttered “Merry Christmas to you too, asshole” in English under my breath, took his picture as he was ranting, then briskly walked away as more screaming ensued.